zeeev/DASVC/README.md

 # DASVC
-A tool for calling SVs from genome-wide contig alignments to a reference genome genome alignments.
+A tool for calling SVs from genome-wide contig alignments.

 # Dependancies (for the full pipeline)